 Battle of Saratoga

-- In July 1777, Schuyler ordered General Arthur St. Clair to evacuate Fort Ticonderoga, which allowed General John Burgoyne to capture it unopposed.
-Congress was furious with Schuyler for leaving the fort unprotected, especially the faction that favored Gates.
+- In July 1777, Major General Arthur St. Clair evacuated Fort Ticonderoga, which allowed General John Burgoyne to capture it unopposed.
+Congress was furious with Schuyler for allowing St. Clair to leave the fort unprotected, especially the faction that favored Gates.

 - However, by removing the troops, Schuyler was able to draw Burgoyne from Skenesborough down the Hudson River, which turned into a logistical nightmare for the British.